-During 2023, the Remuneration and Nomination Committee met on 8 March, 8 May and 3 November.
+During 2024, the Remuneration and Nomination Committee met on 8 March, 8 May and 4 November.
 During these meetings, the Remuneration and Nomination Committee examined and discussed, among other things, the remuneration policy and the report on remuneration drawn up in accordance with Art.
-2:135a of the Dutch

-Civil Code and Best Practice provision 3.1 and following of the Code, as well as the report concerning the activity carried out by the Committee in 2022, drawn up in accordance with Best Practice provision 2.3.5 of the Code; discussed the annual assessment carried out by the members of the Committee pursuant to Best Practice provision 2.2.6 of the Code; updated the Board Profile on the occasion of the examination of the candidacy proposals to be discussed in the Board; discussed and verified the independence requirements in the context of the review of the requirements for membership in the Euronext Star Milan segment; verified the achievement of the gender diversity targets set for 2022 and approved the proposed DE&I targets for 2023, determined in accordance with current legislation, to be submitted to the Board of Directors for approval.
-The Remuneration and Nomination Committee also examined and discussed the state of implementation of the LTI plans with particular reference to the payment of the fees provided for under the LTI 2020-2022 Plan as well as the allocation criteria and the setting of the objectives relating to the 2023-2025 LTI Plan; also examined the assigned ESG objectives included in the STI Plan; finally, received the periodic update on the Succession Plan for the Company's personnel.
+2:135a of the Dutch Civil Code and Best Practice provision 3.1 and following of the Code, as well as the report concerning the activity carried out by the Committee in 2023, drawn up in accordance with Best Practice provision 2.3.5 of the Code; discussed the annual assessment carried out by the members of the Committee pursuant to Best Practice provision 2.2.6 of the Code; discussed and verified the independence requirements in the context of the review of the requirements for membership in the Euronext Star Milan segment; verified the achievement of the gender diversity targets set for 2023 and approved the proposed DE&I targets for 2024, determined in accordance with current legislation, to be submitted to the Board of Directors for approval.
+The Remuneration and Nomination Committee also examined and discussed the state of implementation of the LTI plans with particular reference to the payment of the fees provided for under the LTI 2021-2023 Plan as well as the allocation criteria and the setting of the objectives relating to the 2024-2026 LTI Plan; also examined the assigned ESG objectives included in the STI Plan; finally, received the periodic update on the Succession Plan for the Company's personnel.